-Questi on Desk Field Method for Person (s) Research (DR) Research (FR) Collecting Responsible a) b) c) d) e) What are the gender dynamics at play in households generally?
+Questi on Desk Field Method for Person (s) Research (DR) Research (FR) Collecting Responsible c) d) What are the gender dynamics at play in households generally?
 In decision making?
 Who does what kind of work?
 Who makes decisions about children's care and education?
 What role do women play in economic decision making?
 What assets and money do they control directly?
 Is there a hierarchy?
 What decision-making power do women have over child labor and acceptable conditions of work?
 What decision-making power do children/youth have over decisions related to working for a woman's enterprise?
-Who else impacts or influences family decisions regarding work, education, with government and non- governmental stakeholders; focus groups with women, men and interviews with children 33.
-Wł and child care (e.g., family elders, community leaders, etc.)? hat is the overall financial situation of families?
+Who else impacts or influences family decisions regarding work, education, and shild care (a.g., family alders, community leaders, etc.)? with government and non- governmental stakeholders; focus groups with women, men and interviews with children 33.
+Wh and child care (e.g., family elders, community leaders, etc.)? at is the overall financial situation of families?
 X X literature review; consultations with government and non- governmental stakeholders, focus groups with women, men ITEs/LTEs (DR/FR) Grameen (DR)